C191068/Ali_Docker/README.md

 # Microservice benefits <br>

-since each microservice runs at its own space <br>
+since each microservice runs at its own adress space <br>

+there are less chances if one of them goes the whole system will go down <br>